-To test whether the contrast between among and within individual mass scaling significantly different from zero or not at each temperature, we subtracted the coefficient for Temp * WithinIDMass from the coefficient of AmongIDMass*Temp.
+In order to test for temperature dependence, we compared information criterions (wAIC and loo values) between model one and two to see which model was a better supported.

-We also compared the within- and among individual scaling exponents with exponents from a model that represents the typical analysis of a metabolic scaling study model (i.e. does not account for the hierarchal structure in the data).
+We also compared the within- and among individual scaling exponents with exponents from a model that represents the typical analysis of a metabolic scaling study model (i.e. does not account for the hierarchal variation in the data).
 This analysis is presented in the ESM.